Dec 05, 2023

 Let’s review each of these methods in more detail.

-Method 1.
-Install PostgreSQL on CentOS 7 Using the PostgreSQL Repository
+How to Install PostgreSQL on CentOS 7 Using the PostgreSQL Repository

 The first method is to download PostgreSQL from its official repository.
 This way, users can be sure they are getting the latest version.
 Keep in mind that choosing an older version from the official PostgreSQL website is also possible.